Find Free Madison County IL Public Records (Lookup Resource)

 No matter what’s being searched for, this resource makes finding public records in Madison County quick and efficient by providing helpful search tools, contact information for various record custodians, and clear steps for obtaining each record type.

-How To See Who’s in the Madison County Jail & the Reason for the Arrest for Free
+How To Search Who’s in the Madison County Jail & the Reason for the Arrest for Free

 There is also an Alton City Jail located in Madison County that serves as a small holding facility for state and federal prisoners waiting to be placed in one of the state or federal prisons.3 Call the Jail Administrator at 618.463.3505 ext.
 624 for more information.